 Unfortunately, plastic pollution has become one of the world’s most pressing environmental issues, as rapidly increasing production of disposable plastic products overwhelms the world’s ability to deal with them.
 What can Federal agencies do to address the plastics problem today?

-Join Bruce Garrett from DOE, Christina Payne from NSF, and Kathryn Beers from NIST during this free interactive broadcast as they discuss priorities, technology programs, and plans in chemistry research as part of the solution.
+Join Bruce Garrett from DOE, Christina Payne from NSF, and Kathryn Beers from NIST as they discuss priorities, technology programs, and plans in chemistry research as part of the solution.

 This ACS Webinar is moderated by ACS President-Elect Angela Wilson of Michigan State University, organized by Teresa Fryberger of the National Academy of Sciences (retired) and Young-Shin Jun of Washington University in St. Louis, and co-produced with the ACS Committee on Science.